dbcls/rdf-doctor/README.md

 ## Motivation

-DBCLS has been converting various life science databases to RDF or supporting them.
+DBCLS has conducted to convert various life science databases to RDF and support it.
 This development will enable us to provide a high-quality dataset that better links existing RDF datasets stored in the RDF portal site and newly developed RDF.

 ## Requirement
 ```